 Sapiro vs. Ford: The Jew Who Sued Henry Ford

-Q&A with director Gaylen Ross and producer Carol King on March 26
+Q&A with director Gaylen Ross, producer Carol King, and actor Ben Shenkman on March 26

 Auto tycoon Henry Ford was America’s wealthiest man in America, and its most notorious anti-Semite.
 (He published the four-volume The International Jew: The World’s Foremost Problem).
 In 1927, the young Jewish lawyer and labor organizer Aaron Sapiro sued Ford for defamation.
 The courageous David vs. Goliath court case, considered the nation’s first hate speech trial, is the subject of this riveting documentary, which was originated by the late Michael Rose, and completed by Gaylen Ross.
 Resourcefully bringing the story to life with archival footage, animation, and Sapiro’s words dramatized by actor Ben Shenkman, Ross has brought to life an important chapter in the story of extremism and resistance that is all too timely.